azavalaana/tokenizer-azavalaana/src/README.md

 > ./test
 >
  (the compiling name is test since right now we are on the second milestone and it is still in a testing phase)

+## Cleaning Directory
+To remove the compiled files and program

+While being inside this directory write on the terminal
+> make clean
+>
+This will delete any -.o files as well as the executable